FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 - Have you defined core metadata for your organisation?
 - How do you manage metadata (any burden issue?)?
 - Governance
-- Sharing knowledge on a standards community
+- Sharing knowledge about standards in the community
 - Feedback: when do you decide to track changes (versioning)?
 - How far should we go in terms of traceability? / How far do we version?
 - Any experience about provenance and lineage models and implementations